 The only time we ran into other “tourists” was when we were cruising the Panama Canal, so for those seeking comfort provided by being around other “tourists”, keep in mind that you may not find it here.
 Therefore, I would say that if you are a beginning traveler without knowledge of the Spanish language, this probably isn’t the best place to start your travel adventures.
 Again, it’s not that we didn’t love it because we absolutely did… we just wouldn’t recommend it to people who aren’t travel savvy or experienced.
 Tourism just hasn’t hit in Panama like it has in neighboring Costa Rica.
 Panama City is amazing and I would gladly return here at some point!

 We hope you find this guide helpful for your visit to Panama City!
-Is there anything you would add or subtract?
-Share with us in the comments below!

 Disclaimer: We received daily breakfast compliments of Eurostars Panama City and send out a big ‘thank you’ for providing our morning meal!
 This post also contains affiliate links.
 If you make a purchase, we might make a little extra travel money, at no extra cost to you.
 As always, all opinions are our own.